apache/beam/learning/prompts/code-generation/java/11_io_jdbc.md

 import java.util.Arrays;
 import java.util.List;

-// Pipeline to write data to a JDBC sink using Apache Beam JdbcIO connector public class WriteJdbcSink {
+// Pipeline to write data to a JDBC sink using the Apache Beam JdbcIO connector public class WriteJdbcSink {

     // Class representing the data to be written to the JDBC sink